atom/github/docs/feature-requests/005-blank-slate.md

 * Ensures that the clone destination is the active GitHub package context.
 * Closes the "Clone repository" dialog.

+## Connect repository dialog

+The connect repository dialog is similar to the [clone repository dialog](#clone-repository-dialog), but omits the controls related to choosing a clone destination.

+The connect repository dialog begins in search mode.
+As you type within the text input, once more than three characters have been entered, repositories on GitHub matching the entered text appear in the result list below.
+Repositories may be identified by full clone URL, `owner/name` pair, or a unique substring of `owner/name`.

+> TODO: connect repository, search results

+### GitHub clone mode

+Clicking on an entry in the search result list or entering the full clone URL of a GitHub repository changes the dialog to "GitHub clone" mode:

+> TODO: connect repository, GitHub clone mode

+If the authenticated user cannot push to the chosen GitHub repository, the "fork" checkbox is pre-checked.

+While the "fork" checkbox is checked, the "fork destination" dropdown is also shown, populated with organizations to which the user belongs.
+Organizations within which the user does not has permission to create repositories are disabled with an explanatory suffix.
+The user's account is selected by default in the "fork destination" dropdown.
+The "upstream remote name" input is shown and populated with the value of the Atom config setting `github.upstreamRemoteName`.

+> TODO: connect repository, GitHub clone mode, fork destination selection: no existing forks

+If the user already has push rights to a fork of the chosen repository, they are prompted to clone an existing fork instead.

+> TODO: connect repository, GitHub clone mode, fork destination selection: existing forks

+Clicking on an existing fork modifies the search query to select the chosen fork.

+### Non-GitHub clone mode

+Entering the full clone URL of a non-GitHub repository changes the dialog to "non-GitHub clone" mode:

+> TODO: connect repository, non-GitHub clone mode

+### Common behavior

+The "remote name" input is pre-populated with the value of the Atom setting `github.cloneSourceRemoteName`.
+If it's changed to be empty, or to contain characters that are not valid in a git remote name, an error message is shown.

+The "Connect" button is enabled when:

+* A remote source is uniquely identified, by GitHub `name/owner` or git URL;
+* The "remote name" input is populated with a valid git remote name;
+* The fork checkbox is unchecked, or it is checked, an enabled fork destination is chosen from the dropdown, and the "upstream remote name" input is populated with a valid git remote name.

+Clicking the "Connect" button:

+* If the fork checkbox is checked, forks the repository to the chosen fork destination.
+* Adds the chosen repository or the newly created fork as a remote with the chosen remote name.
+* If the fork checkbox was checked, adds the fork source as a remote with the chosen upstream remote name.
+* Ensures that the connected local repository is the active GitHub package context.
+* Closes the "Connect repository" dialog.

 ## Create repository dialog

 The create repository dialog may be opened in either "no local repository" mode or "local repository" mode.